StephendillonMS/edge-developer/microsoft-edge/accessibility/index.md

 ms.topic: article
 ms.prod: microsoft-edge
 ms.assetid: 1e5c42a7-4604-46ac-ad7b-a65390e5b36a
-keywords: accessibility, accessibility for developers, accessible websites, edge, web development, ARIA, developer, UIA, UI Automation
+keywords: accessibility, accessibility for developers, accessible websites, edge, web development, ARIA, developer, UIA, UI Automation, inclusion, inclusive design
 ---
 # Accessibility overview

 > "\[T\]he impact of disability is radically changed on the Web because the Web removes barriers to communication and interaction that many people face in the physical world." [(Accessibility | W3C)][W3CAccessibility]

 The [World Health Organization][WHODisabilities] defines disability as "a mismatch in interaction between the features of a person's body and the features of the environment in which they live".
-Disabilities range from situational disabilities, like limited mobility while holding a baby or bright sunlight on a phone, to other physical, auditory, visual, or age-related impairments.
+Disabilities range from situational disabilities, such as limited mobility while holding a baby, or bright sunlight on a phone, to other physical, auditory, visual, or age-related impairments.

 Designing websites and other technologies for inclusion creates an experience enjoyable by every person.
 Inclusive design and web accessibility empowers and assists everyone to use the web.